evanatyourservice/llm-jax/README.md

 Has some different optimizers, adamw, schedule-free, PSGD, shampoo, and CASPR.
 Shampoo and CASPR probably not ready for large nets, compile time problems.

+Only set up for pretraining for now, working on inference and conversion to pytorch and huggingface hub.

 ## Install